Initiatives for SDGs

 The goals of the SDGs are interrelated.It is important to achieve each goal / target by 2030 so that no one is left behind.

 Daio Seisakusho's efforts to contribute to SDGs through business

 Working on ISO14001

-As a matter of course, 3R ((1) Reduce (2) Reuse (3) Recycle) activities based on the Basic Law for the Promotion of a Recycling-Oriented Society should be promoted by the active introduction of environmentally friendly materials and the creation of a mechanism that does not cause defective products.
-We aim to provide "gentle" products that are conscious of the global environment, such as avoiding wasting resources.
+The 3R "(1) Reduce (2) Reuse (3) Recycling" activities based on the Basic Act on Establishing a Recycling Society are, of course, wasteful due to the active introduction of materials that are friendly to the global environment and the creation of a mechanism that does not generate defective products.
+We aim to provide "friendly" products that are conscious of the global environment, such as not wasting resources.

-Daio Seisakusho's Environmental Management System (Thinking about the environment is about quality) Thinking about the environment is generally a familiar place to reduce resources (copy paper, etc.) and save energy, but Daio Works puts the most effort into it.
-No is a mechanism to prevent defective products.
+Environmental management system that Daio Seisakusho thinks (Thinking about the environment means thinking about quality) Generally speaking, the environment is familiar to us, such as reducing resources (copy paper, etc.) and saving energy, but Daio Seisakusho puts the most effort into it.
+What we have is to create a mechanism that does not make defective products.